Eldritch Instinct System Reference Document (v0.8)

 6 | Your skin rots and forms pustules. | Large area bursts into flames. |

-7 | A Mythos creature is summoned. | A horde of Mythos creatures is summoned. |
+7 | A Mythos creature is summoned. | Gate to another planet opens. |

-8 | Foul mist spreads around you. | Something or someone dear to the caster is annihilated. |
+8 | Foul mist spreads around you. | Everything dear to the caster is annihilated (contacts, bonds). |

 Investigation